tjqadri101/SLogo/README.md

 Viju, Talal, and Chad worked on developing the View and Controller (probably) package which will contain the front-end user interface classes.

-Tara, Benson, and Chad worked on developing the back-end user packages, which include turtle, parse, and nodes.
+Tara and Benson worked on developing the back-end user packages, which include turtle, parse, and nodes.

 ###Why?